 - Is or was a ward of the court, an emancipated minor, an orphan, homeless, or at risk of becoming homeless

-If you meet one or more of the requirements for being an independent student, you will only need your own information to fill out the FAFSA.
+If you meet one or more of the requirements for being an independent student, you will only need your own information (and your spouse’s if you are married) to fill out the FAFSA.
 If you meet none of these requirements, you are a dependent student and will also need information from your parent(s) to complete the application.